 Symbiosis comes with MySQL installed and running.
 It can be managed through a web browser using phpMyAdmin.

 Connecting to phpMyAdmin

 The following instructions describe how to connect to phpMyAdmin on a Cloud Server called ‘

 - Start your web browser.

 - Navigate to

 example.default.bytemark.uk0.bigv.io/phpmyadmin/and enter the authentication details for MySQL.
-Use the same password you were initially given for your admin user when you created your Cloud Server, but use root as the username.
+Use the same password you were initially given for your admin user when you created your Cloud Server, using admin as the username.
+(If you’re on Symbiosis 8/Jessie or older, use root as the username.)

 Important note: If you have changed the admin password, it doesn’t have any effect on the MySQL root password.
 If you want to change the MySQL password, you can do so from within phpMyAdmin.

 - Press the ‘OK‘ button to log in.

 - From here new databases and database users can be created as needed. phpMyAdmin is further documented on its home page.